 I went on to study with other teachers in the Cheng Man-ching tradition in London, including John Eastman, Nigel Sutton, Ben Clarke (student of Nigel Sutton), and William Aarvo Tucker.
 Nigel Sutton has a lineage through Professor Cheng’s students in Malaysia, who emphasise the martial use of tai chi.
 Aarvo Tucker was for 15 years a student of Liu Hsi-heng in Taiwan.
 Liu Hsi-heng took over Cheng Man-ching’s Shr Jung school in Taiwan when Professor Cheng moved to New York.
 Aarvo now lives in Canada and teaches tai chi, qi gong and bagua.

 In 2005 I moved to Gloucestershire and trained in tai chi partnerwork with Alan Peck until his death in 2010.
 Alan Peck had trained in the Cheng Man-ching tradition with Dr Chi Chiang-tao, and John Kells.
-I continue to train regularly in partnerwork with some of Alan Peck’s senior students in Bristol.
-I also practice mindfulness meditation.
+I also practice zazen.

-I have attended Wolfe Lowenthal’s Summer tai chi intensives in Europe and USA for the last 10 years and consider Wolfe to be my teacher.
+I have attended Wolfe Lowenthal’s Summer tai chi intensives in Europe and USA for the last 14 years and consider Wolfe to be my teacher.
 For many years my approach to tai chi had been greatly influenced by Wolfe’s books - on tai chi and his studies with Cheng Man-ching.
-On discovering in 2007 that Wolfe was teaching a seminar in Scotland, I applied to attend and was fortunate to be accepted.
-Inspired by the depth of Wolfe’s teaching, I have attended every one of Wolfe’s Summer seminars since.
+On discovering in 2007 that Wolfe was teaching a workshop in Scotland, I managed to secure a place.
+Inspired by the depth of Wolfe’s teaching, I have attended every one of Wolfe’s Summer workshops since.